mrshawn191/rabbitmq-jobscheduler/README.md

 This is a jobscheduler that sends jobs with RabbitMQ producer/consumer model.

-The jobscheduler queries the firebase NoSQL cloud database and gets all smsMessages that are needed to be sent today.
+The jobscheduler fires a job each day to the producer which will query the firebase NoSQL cloud database and get all smsMessages that are needed to be sent today.

-For all valid smsMessages we send them as payload through our rabbitmq producer to the queue.
+For all valid smsMessages we send them as payload to our rabbitmq queue.

 Our consumer will receive the payload and send the sms through an external request via twilio api.